MANUAL

 1.5.1.
 Uncertainty

-if, in the composition details, you see something to the effect of "composer uncertain", that doesn't mean that someone else on the internet made it and we downloaded it and passed it off as our own; that means we made it, but it's uncertain which of us did.
+if, in the composition details, you see something to the effect of "initial composer uncertain", that doesn't mean that someone else on the internet made it and we downloaded it and passed it off as our own; that means one of us made it, but it's uncertain who.

 1.5.2.
 The Outside World